tardisx/gropple/README.md

 # gropple

-A frontend to youtube-dl (and forks) to download videos with a single click, straight from your web browser.
+A frontend to youtube-dl (or compatible forks, like yt-dlp) to download videos with a single click, straight from your web browser.

 ![Screencast](/screencast.gif)